RobbinBian/Tracking-CSSs-with-stars/README.md

-# MRI Merger Tree Pipeline for TNG50 Simulation
+# Tracking galaxy evolution with stars Pipeline for TNG50 Simulation

 This pipeline processes galaxy merger trees from the TNG50 cosmological simulation, focusing on star particle matching across snapshots to trace properties of central halos.
 The main HDF5 output files contain galaxy properties over time, enabling detailed analysis of star formation history, mass evolution, and chemical enrichment within the merger tree framework.